Prometheus-X-association/lomct/README.md

 cp .env.example .env
 ```

-3. Then edit the .env file to set EXTENSION_PATH to the absolute path of your Chrome extension directory (the directory
+3. Then edit the .env file to set EXTENSION_PATH to the absolute path of your Chrome extension directory
-   containing the manifest.json file).
+   (the directory containing the manifest.json file, for example `release` for the pre-built version, or `dist` if
+   you've built it yourself).

    Example:

 ```
-EXTENSION_PATH=/Users/username/projects/lomct-extension/
+EXTENSION_PATH=/Users/username/projects/lomct-extension/release
 ```

 ### Run tests